wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

     ```

 ??? note "doTransition"
-    To perform a transition on an issue, use doTransition, specify the issue ID, and include the transition ID along with any other updates you want to make using the following properties.
+    To perform a transition on an issue, use `doTransition`.
+Specify the issue ID and include the transition ID along with any other updates you want to make.
+Use the following properties:
     <table>
         <tr>
             <th>Parameter Name</th>